elastic/elastic-package/docs/howto/system_testing.md

 # HOWTO: Writing system tests for a package

 ## Introduction
 Elastic Packages are comprised of data streams.
-A system test exercises the end-to-end flow of data for a package's data stream — from ingesting it from the package's integration service all the way to indexing it into an Elasticsearch data stream.
+A system test exercises the end-to-end flow of data for a package's data stream — from ingesting data from the package's integration service all the way to indexing it into an Elasticsearch data stream.

 ## Process